apache/flink/docs/dev/stream/testing.md

 <span class="label label-info">Note</span> Be aware that `AbstractStreamOperatorTestHarness` and its derived classes are currently not part of the public API and can be subject to change.

-In order to end-to-end test Flink streaming pipelines, you can also write integration tests that are executed against a local Flink mini cluster.

-In order to do so add the test dependency `flink-test-utils`:
+## Testing Flink Jobs

+### JUnit Rule `MiniClusterWithClientResource`

+Apache Flink provides a JUnit rule called `MiniClusterWithClientResource` for testing complete jobs against a local, embedded mini cluster. called `MiniClusterWithClientResource`.

+To use `MiniClusterWithClientResource` one additional dependency (test scoped) is needed.

 {% highlight xml %}
 <dependency>